Fabiantjoeaon/portfolio-2020/src/markdown-pages/relive-cards.md

 <a href="https://relive.cc" target="_blank">Relive</a> creates 3D videos of your outdoor activities.
 By adding pictures, statistics and locations, these videos give a lot of context and meanings to your ride, runs and more.
 The downside of this being that videos like these can get very long.<br/><br/>
-For my first project during my internship at Relive I created Relive Cards, which are a shorter form of videos that highlight the important statistics of your ride.
+For my first project during my internship at Relive I worked on Relive Cards, which are a shorter form of videos that highlight the important statistics of your ride.

 </div>